We wuz robbed.

 Veteran golf writer Charles Price included a spirited defense of the "fifth Open" claim, with much chiding of the USGA, in his article titled "The Hawk" in the November 1975 issue of Golf magazine, as well as in his October 1981 Golf magazine column, "Memories of Ben Hogan."3

-In the June 1992 issue of Golf Digest, both "pro" and "con" articles were published.
+In the June 1992 issue of Golf Digest, both "pro" and "con" articles were published debating the merits of the "fifth Open" claim.
 Interestingly enough, Charles Price authored the "con" piece, titled "The Open That Never Was," which was a complete 180 from his defenses published in '75 and '81.
 Sportswriter and unabashed Hogan booster Dan Jenkins wrote the "pro" piece, titled "Pleading the Fifth."

 Jenkins would become the most visible advocate of the "fifth Open" until his death in 2019, taking advantage of any opportunity to advance the cause.
 Jenkins put it this way in 2002: